 Mt.
-Tammany - Delaware Water Gap is a 3.2 mile heavily trafficked loop trail located near Columbia, NJ that features a lake and is rated as moderate.
+Tammany - Delaware Water Gap is a 3.3 mile heavily trafficked loop trail located near Columbia, New Jersey that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and camping and is accessible year-round.
 Dogs are also able to use this trail.

 Great views, challenging ascent, sometimes a little crowded at the summit.
 This hike is a great warmup hike before larger trips to New England or out west.
 We always do our training here because it never gets old and the ascent is a good measurement of your physical preparedness.
 Good trip for dogs.